Mitchell Dijks: Bologna

 In the following season, after only five appearances, Dijks suffered an injury to the second toe of his right foot that would keep him sidelined for 5–6 months.

 On 31 August 2022, his contract with Bologna was terminated by mutual consent.

+Fortuna Sittard

+On 18 July 2023, Dijks joined Fortuna Sittard on a one-year contract.

+Nam Định

+On 21 August 2025, Dijks joined Vietnamese club Nam Định.

 International career

 Youth

 Dijks has represented the Netherlands at under-18, under-19, and the under-21 level.
 He was selected in the final Dutch under-19 squad for the elite stage of the 2012 Euro U19 qualification.
 He started and played in the team's first match of the elite stage against Norway U19 and lasted the full 90 while he gained a yellow card in the 54th minute as the Dutch won 2–1.
 He then played in the Netherlands last match of qualifiers against France U19 coming on a substitute in the 20th minute for Mats van Huijgevoort.
 The match ended in disaster for Dijks and the Dutch as they lost 6–0 and thus lost out European U19 qualification.
 On 15 August 2012, Dijks made his debut for the Dutch under-21 team in a friendly against Italy U21, coming on as a 46th-minute substitute for Johan Kappelhof as the Dutch lost 3–0.